Background: The Business of Water

 Technology: Leveraging the power of Low Power Wide Area Networks (LPWANs)

 To build out an intelligent water meter management solution, you’ll first need to figure out what data you want to collect.
 This will manifest itself as the sensors you’ll want to integrate.
 An obvious one would be a flow meter to quantifying the amount of water flowing through your system.
 However, you may want to integrate other sensors to allow you to monitor other parameters.
 Additionally, you may want to use the data from these sensors to control your system.
 For example, you may use a valve actuator to cut-off water supply in critical conditions.
-The sensors and actuators you choose will ultimately depend on your specific use case, battery life, installation needs, and cost.
+The sensors and actuators you choose will ultimately depend on your specific Applications, battery life, installation needs, and cost.

 The next piece of this puzzle is connectivity.
 Connecting your sensors to the internet will allow you to monitor and control your entire system of meters, sensors, and actuators remotely.
 There is a range of connectivity options in the Internet of Things.
 Still, a Low Power Wide Area Network (LPWAN) is the best choice for monitoring a large system of individual sensors optimized for cost and battery life.